PolThm/Trim/README.md

-Fictional showcase site created with React and Bootsrap.
+Fictional showcase website created with React and Bootsrap.